tomjoht/tomjoht.github.io/_restapicourse/docapis_new_endpoint_to_doc.md

 ## Shift perspectives: Now you're the technical writer

 Until this point, you've been acting as a developer with the task of integrating the weather data into your site.
-The point was to help you understand the type of information developers need, and how they use APIs.
+The point was to help you understand the type of information developers need and how they use APIs.

 Now let's shift perspectives.
 Now you're a technical writer working with the Mashape weather API team.
 The team is asking you to document a new endpoint.